Medical and Welfare

 the death of the parents or current guardians.

-MIP Care Resources Connect is a charitable organisation founded in 2019.
-The main purpose of which is the use of a web based platform to provide information and resources for carers and professionals to mentally incapacitated persons via a web-based platform; and second, to promote awareness of the issues surrounding mental capacity.
+MIP Care Resources Connect is a charitable organisation (IRD File No. 91/16692) established in 2018.
+The main objectives of MIPCRC are twofold: first, to provide information and resources for carers and professionals to mentally incapacitated persons via a web-based platform; and second, to promote awareness of the issues surrounding mental capacity.
 As a carer charity in Hong Kong, we share a common vision of finding ways to support carers in their laborious routine of caring for family or friends who are incapacitated.